Jacobbshapiro/Black-jack/readme.md

 # Black Jack by Jacob Shapiro

 ## Rules
-In this version of black jack the dealer will give you 2 random cards and you will have the choise to stand or hit.
-Upon standing the game will end.
+In this version of black jack the deal button will give you 2 random cards and you will have the choise to stand or hit.
+When standing the game will end.
 When you hit you will be given a card and you can choose to stand or hit again.
 If you hit and go over 21 you will bust and you will lose.
 Game over.

 ## Psuedocode
 // Constants